CIS565-Fall-2016/Project0-CUDA-Getting-Started/INSTRUCTION.md

    the list of `SOURCE_FILES`), mention it explicitly.

 ## Submit

+If you are using a private fork and do not want to make a public pull request, contact a TA to submit.
+You still must submit before the due date.

 Open a GitHub pull request so that we can see that you have finished.
-The title should be "Proj 0 Submission: YOUR NAME".
+The title should be "Project 0: YOUR NAME".
 The template of the comment section of your pull request is attached below, you can do some copy and paste:

 * [Repo Link](https://link-to-your-repo)